adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #128 Made some good progress on the last HW today.
 Going to try and wrap up tomorrow.

 #129 Finished the class!
-Now on the 7th and last class
+Now on the 7th and last class.

+#130 Have started the 7-th and last class of the program.